 - Add the remaining stir fry sauce and veggies.
 Pour the leftover sauce and vegetables into the pan.
 Gently toss and let cook another minute or two until the sauce has thickened.

 - Garnish and serve!
 Remove the pan from heat and top with green onion and sesame seeds or whatever you prefer to use.
-Serve the stir fry salmon over rice, brown rice, quinoa, cauliflower rice, udon noodles, eat plain or however you want it.
+Serve the stir fry salmon over rice or whatever you want to serve it with.
+Enjoy!

-- When stir-frying, you should have all your ingredients ready and within reach before you start because you will have to work fast.
+- When stir-frying, you should have all your ingredients ready and within reach before you start because you will have to work fast and salmon can overcook quickly.

 - Make sure your pan is medium-high heat for best results.
 If your pan isn’t hot enough the veggies and salmon will steam instead of sear making the dish less flavorful.
 If cooked over high heat, it will scorch and blacken so make sure you get it right with the vegetables before adding the salmon cubes.